L3-Intelligent-Music-Production/intelligent-music-production-toolbox/README.md

 # intelligent-music-production-toolbox
 A set of audio and midi utilities for music production in python.
+All functionalities are made for audio processing in python.
+You can try some of these code in notebooks as well.

 AudioFile.py:
   A class to store and process audio data